-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of G8 Education ("Company" or "parent entity") as at 31 December 2022 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of G8 Education Limited ("Company" or "parent entity") as at balance sheet date and the results of all subsidiaries for the year then ended.

-G8 Education and its subsidiaries together are referred to in this financial report as the Group or the consolidated entity.
+G8 Education Limited and its subsidiaries together are referred to in this financial report as the Group or the consolidated entity.